-Australia's MBS system subsidises access to psychological support provided by Psychiatrists, Clinical Psychologists and other allied health professionals (psychologists, occupational therapists and social workers).
-There has been an increase in the number of these services claimed on the Gold Coast since 2011 with the largest number of claims being for psychological services provided by allied health professionals (Figure 1).
+Australia's MBS system subsidies access to psychological support provided by Allied Health professionals (occupational therapists and social workers), Clinical Psychologist, General Practitioners and Psychiatry.
+There has been an increase in all four of the above services from 2013-14 to 2017-18 per 100 people except Psychiatry which has slightly decreased (Figure 1).